dsciitism/WNUT-2020-Task-2/README.md

 2. Cleaning the dataset
 3. Analyzing the dataset
 4. Applying supervised Conventional approaches
-5. Applying transformer based approach
+5. Applying transformer based approaches
 6. Analyzing the results of all approaches